Thomas Archbold: Judge

 Soon afterwards Archbold was appointed a Baron of the Court of Exchequer for life, but he was later superseded.
+What legal qualifications he had is unclear.
 He acted as Deputy Master of the Rolls in Ireland to Thomas Dowdall in 1479, when Dowdall was in England on official business.
 He continued in office as Master of the Mint.

 Simnel's Rebellion

 Like almost all of the Anglo-Irish ruling class, he supported the claim of the pretender Lambert Simnel to the English Crown in 1487.
 Simnel's attempt to seize the throne ended with his crushing defeat at the Battle of Stoke Field.
 The victorious King, Henry VII, was merciful to the Irish rebels, as he was to Simnel himself, who was taken into the Royal Household as a servant: nearly all the rebels received a royal pardon the following year, including Archbold, who was restored to his seat on the Court of Exchequer at the same time.

 He was reappointed Master of the Mint in 1506, with power to act through a Deputy, possibly because of his advancing age.